tanakaa11/sports-web-scrapper/README.md

 # sports-web-scrapper
 This application is a sports streaming platform built using Python's Tkinter for the user interface and BeautifulSoup for web scraping.
+Note: This is just the first version.